joshprice/hacknight_codewars/README.markdown

     Cost: $663000
     Performance: 397

-Bonus points if not all combinations are evaluated.
+Bonus points if not all combinations are evaluated. ie it should work (fast) for a realistic player pool of 100+ players

 Question 4
 ----------